 ¡ React is JavaScript-based.
 In its essence, React is an open-source JavaScript library.
 So, there is no need to learn new programming languages, as chances are that you or someone in your team is already able to write in JavaScript.

 ¡ React is scalable.
 Created by Facebook, React can support humongous projects.
 This can be really useful if you plan to create a great big app or plan to expand your project in the future.
-Enterprise Business Apps in minutes.
-Generate Now!
+Web Apps Generator

 ¡ React’s code is reusable.
 Being an open-source JavaScript library, React allows for code components reusage.
 It saves time and speeds up the app development process tremendously.
 This aspect of React will come into play if you plan on creating multiple applications or if you already have previous apps, with components you would like to introduce into your current project.